 sunshine (exposed 405,578 times)

 If your password is not among the top 10 most exposed passwords?
-Don’t celebrate too early, make sure you safely check your passwords here.
+Don’t celebrate too early, make sure you safely check your passwords password strength checker.
 This database checks your passwords against the ones that were leaked publically.

 What can you do for better security?